DDP Shipping: What It Means, How It Works and Why It Matters

 Five factors determine your DDP rate more than anything else:

-- Actual weight vs volumetric weight.
+1. Actual weight vs volumetric weight.
 Carriers charge whichever is higher.
-Bulky, lightweight products (pillows, lamp shades) pay volumetric rates that can be 3-5x the actual weight cost.
+Bulky, lightweight products (pillows, lamp shades) can pay volumetric rates several times the actual-weight cost.

-- HS code and duty rate.
-Import duties range from 0% to over 25% depending on the product classification.
+2. HS code and duty rate.
+Import duties range from 0% to well over 25% depending on the product classification.
 A single HS code digit difference can change your duty by thousands of dollars on a large shipment.

 How Reverse Auctions Change DDP Pricing